natelandau/halp/README.md

 [categories] # Commands are matched against these categories
     [categories.example]
-        category_name = "" # The name of the category
+        name = "" # The name of the category
         code_regex    = '' # Regex to match within the code
-        comment_regex = '' # Regex to match a comment on the same line as an alias/function definition or a comment on the first line of a function description   = "" # The description of this category name_regex    = '' # Regex to match the name of the command path_regex    = '' # Regex to match the path of the file
+        comment_regex = '' # Regex to match a comment on the same line as an alias/function definition or a comment on the first line of a function description   = "" # The description of this category command_name_regex    = '' # Regex to match the name of the command path_regex    = '' # Regex to match the path of the file
 ```